 - Smokers were more diversified.

-- Smokers traded less frequent.
+- Smokers traded less frequently.

 - Smokers were less confident.

 Why is this?
 As always with empirical research, we need to be cautious when making conclusions.
 Cause and effect are usually a bit more complicated than simple regressions indicate.
 However, the reason smokers fared better is that they as a group are well aware of their limitations (obviously smoking does not make you a better trader/investor).
-The authors conclude that when left to their own devices, smokers are worse investors than nonsmokers, because smokers lack self-control.
+The authors conclude that when left to their own devices, smokers are worse investors than nonsmokers because smokers lack self-control.
 Smokers are aware of their limitations and as a result of this they tend to seek advice, either via an advisor or they simply invest more often in mutual funds than non-smokers.
 Self-directed traders, more common among non-smokers, perform worse than funds, also very well documented in other research.

 The above is why you should really think about your alternatives before you start to trade.
 Most short-term traders fail, while most unleveraged investors prosper.